vapoursynth/vapoursynth/doc/pythonreference.rst

    .. py:method:: pop_environment()

-      This method is called by the module to remove the currently selected core from the current context.
+      This method is called by the module to remove the currently selected environment from the current context.

       :returns: The :class:`EnvironmentData`-object that has just been popped or None if no ID was active.